facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 /// new | New 5.0.0
 ///

 MdPopups includes the CommonMark @frostming/marko.
-This is not enable by default and requires the caller to specify the parser in the [frontmatter](#frontmater) in order to enable its usage.
+This is not enabled by default and requires the caller to specify the parser in the [frontmatter](#frontmater) in order to enable its usage.

 ```yaml